-All candidates for the master's degree must pass a written comprehensive examination and/or complete a portfolio assignment prior to graduation.
-This examination may be taken during the last semester/term of course work, but it must be taken no later than thirty days following the completion of required course work.
+Candidates for the master's degree must pass a written comprehensive examination and/or complete a portfolio assignment prior to graduation, depending on program requirements.
+This examination may be taken during the last semester of course work, but it must be taken no later than thirty days following the completion of required course work.
 The specific examination will be prepared under the guidance of the advisor who will consult the members of the graduate faculty teaching in the discipline.
 At least two members of the graduate faculty will grade the written examination.
-Students who fail the examination may retake the examination and/or meet other stipulations established by the graduate faculty.
-Permission to take the comprehensive examination a third time must have the written permission of the advisor and the dean of the college.
+Students who fail the examination must retake the examination or meet corrective stipulations established by the graduate faculty.
+Permission to take the comprehensive examination a third time must be approved by the advisor and the academic dean.